-- •Understand what health and science literacy is and its role in clinical research and effective informed consent - •Describe specific approaches to communicating complex health and scientific information (e.g. numeric info) within participant-facing materials - •Apply plain language and health literacy principles to the presentation of research-related participantfacing information

-Target Audience(s): HRPP/IRB Administrators, Managers, and Staff; IRB Members, Chairs, and Vice Chairs; Clinical Research Staff; Researchers and Research Staff; Educators/Trainers; HRPP/IRB Directors

-B8: Artificial Intelligence (AI) Is Not the Boogey Man: Simplifying the Concept of "Data" in the Context of AI to Enable Knowledge and Know-How in Review

-Track(s): Research Conducted in the Digital World; Communication With the Public; Flexibility and Innovation in Research Oversight Processes

-AI is becoming more and more prevalent in human subjects research.
+Understand what health and science literacy is and its role in clinical research and effective informed consent Describe specific approaches to communicating complex health and scientific information (e.g. numeric info) within participant-facing materials • Apply plain language and health literacy principles to the presentation of research-related participant-facing information Target Audience(s): HRPP/IRB Administrators, Managers, and Staff; IRB Members, Chairs, and Vice Chairs; Clinical Research Staff; Researchers and Research Staff; Educators/Trainers; HRPP/IRB Directors B8: Artificial Intelligence (AI) Is Not the Boogey Man: Simplifying the Concept of "Data" in the Context of AI to Enable Knowledge and Know-How in Review Track(s): Research Conducted in the Digital World; Communication With the Public; Flexibility and Innovation in Research Oversight Processes Al is becoming more and more prevalent in human subjects research.
 However, many researchers don't understand why using this technology might require extra protections and considerations.
-Many see AI as just a tool, like a calculator, and don't realize that the data that powers it is not neutral.
-This means that there are a number of ethical and regulatory considerations that need to be taken into account when using AI in research.
-Unfortunately, many IRBs lack the resources to fully understand AI and its implications, making it difficult for them to provide adequate oversight.
-This session will provide IRBs with a clear and straightforward walk through of an effective IRB review of AI in human subjects research using the current regulatory framework and standards.
+Many see Al as just a tool, like a calculator, and don't realize that the data that powers it is not neutral.
+This means that there are a number of ethical and regulatory considerations that need to be taken into account when using Al in research.
+Unfortunately, many IRBs lack the resources to fully understand Al and its implications, making it difficult for them to provide adequate oversight.
+This session will provide IRBs with a clear and straightforward walk through of an effective IRB review of Al in human subjects research using the current regulatory framework and standards.
+Learning Objectives:

-- •Define the terms "data," "algorithm," and "machine learning" in the context of AI - •Review the historical background of data and how that is relevant to the issues presented in AI today - ·Identify and discuss the ethical and regulatory considerations of using AI in human subject research

-Target Audience(s): HRPP/IRB Administrators, Managers, and Staff; IRB Members, Chairs, and Vice Chairs; Researchers and Research Staff; HRPP/IRB Directors; Compliance Personnel

-B9: Determining the Undefined: Research Development and Generalizable Knowledge

-Track(s): IRB Basics; Flexibility and Innovation in Research Oversight Processes; SBER

-- Explore institutional interpretations of "research development" and "generalizable knowledge" - •Discuss novel and discipline-specific definitions of these terms and consider the challenges with shifting programmatic approaches to these concepts and definitions within specific disciplines (SBER included) - •Apply definitions of "research development" and "generalizable knowledge" to QA/QI/UX activities and demonstrate how QA/QI and user experience activities can be research activities

-Target Audience(s): HRPP/IRB Directors; HRPP/IRB Administrators, Managers, and Staff; IRB Members, Chairs, and Vice Chairs; Compliance Personnel; QA/QI Professionals
+•Define the terms "data," "algorithm," and "machine learning" in the context of AI •Review the historical background of data and how that is relevant to the issues presented in AI today •Identify and discuss the ethical and regulatory considerations of using Al in human subject research Target Audience(s): HRPP/IRB Administrators, Managers, and Staff; IRB Members, Chairs, and Vice Chairs; Researchers and Research Staff; HRPP/IRB Directors; Compliance Personnel B9: Determining the Undefined: Research Development and Generalizable Knowledge Track(s): IRB Basics; Flexibility and Innovation in Research Oversight Processes; SBER The terms "research development" and "generalizable knowledge" are not formally defined in HHS regulations, but both are facets of the regulatory definition of "research."
+This session will present multiple perspectives and interpretations of these phrases, propose a framework for assessing whether an activity constitutes research development, explore what does and does not make knowledge generalizable, and explore when QA/QI and user experience activities are in fact research activities, per the Common Rule regulatory definition.
+Learning Objectives: Explore institutional interpretations of "research development" and "generalizable knowledge" Discuss novel and discipline-specific definitions of these terms and consider the challenges with shifting programmatic approaches to these concepts and definitions within specific disciplines (SBER included) Apply definitions of "research development" and "generalizable knowledge" to QA/QI/UX activities and demonstrate how QA/QI and user experience activities can be research activities Target Audience(s): HRPP/IRB Directors; HRPP/IRB Administrators, Managers, and Staff; IRB Members, Chairs, and Vice Chairs; Compliance Personnel; QA/QI Professionals